stride3d/stride-community-toolkit/docs/manual/code-only/create-project.md

 1. Inside the `Start` method, `game.SetupBase3DScene();` sets up a basic 3D scene.
 1. `var entity = game.Create3DPrimitive(PrimitiveModelType.Capsule);` creates a new primitive entity of type `Capsule`, and assigns it to the `entity` variable.
 1. `entity.Transform.Position = new Vector3(0, 8, 0);` sets the position of the entity in the 3D space.
 The position is set to (0, 8, 0), which means the capsule is placed 8 units above the ground.
 1. `entity.Scene = rootScene;` adds the entity to the root scene of the game.
+This step is crucial because assigning the entity to the scene ensures it is rendered and visible in the game.
+Without this assignment, the entity would not be part of the scene graph, and therefore, it would not appear in the game.

 The `Create3DPrimitive()` method creates a Capsule with [rigid body physics](https://doc.stride3d.net/latest/en/manual/physics/rigid-bodies.html).
 Since the capsule is placed 8 units above the ground, it will fall due to gravity.